Build a Homelab server using an old laptop

 systemctl restart networking

-Reference article: PVE Using Wireless Network Card to Connect to Wi-Fi Steps
+Reference article: PVE Use wireless network card to connect to Wi-Fi steps

 DHCP

-Although PVE is now connected to WIFI, virtual machines still cannot get network access because the previous configuration changed PVE’s network to NAT mode (general home WLAN network cards do not support direct bridging).
-A DHCP service also needs to be added in PVE to assign IPs to virtual machines.
+Although PVE is now connected to WIFI, virtual machines still cannot obtain network access because the previous configuration changed PVE’s network to NAT mode (household WLAN cards generally don’t support direct bridging).
+Therefore, a DHCP service needs to be added to PVE to assign IPs to the virtual machines.

 Install isc-dhcp-server: